thorlindberg/thesis/dissertation/8-1 results-syntax.md

 }
 ```

-This is easier to read and interpret than providing default values, which do not make much sense in an enumeration case anyway.
+This is easier to read and interpret than providing default values, which does not make sense in an enumerated case anyway.

 {"break":true}